ChamuV/fista-palm/README.md

 # FISTA–PALM

+An accelerated proximal algorithm for nonconvex matrix factorisation with strong empirical performance on real and synthetic datasets.

 ## Accelerated Block-Coordinate Optimisation for Nonconvex Problems

 This repository contains the implementation and experimental study of **FISTA–PALM**, a hybrid optimisation algorithm that combines the block-coordinate structure of PALM with FISTA-style acceleration for structured nonconvex problems.